darcy-rayner/toy-ioc/README.md

 # Toy IOC

 This is a toy inversion of control container written in typescript.
-Read corresponding [blogpost on dev.to](https://dev.to/darcyrayner/typescript-dependency-injection-in-200-loc-12j7).
+Read the corresponding [blogpost on dev.to](https://dev.to/darcyrayner/typescript-dependency-injection-in-200-loc-12j7).

 ## Testing